Genus zero modular operad and absolute Galois group: The DM--stack with hidden symmetry

 \section{The DM--stack with hidden symmetry}

-Previously, we have shown that the monoidal category of DM--stacks $\M_{0,[n]}$, enriched by a given symmetry, gives a collection of elements in $\Ss$--$Vect$, which form an operad, denoted $\{NY(n+1)\}_{n\geq1}$.
-We want to use this $NY$ operad to construct a new operad, comparable to the gravity operad $Grav$ and other operads, which have been extensively studied in~\cite{Get}~\cite{Kap},\cite{Kee}.
+It has been previously shown that the monoidal category of DM--stacks, enriched by the $\theta$-symmetry, gives a collection of objects, forming an operad denoted $NY=\{NY(n+1)\}_{n\geq1}$.
+We use this $NY$ operad to construct a new type of gravity operad, in the flavour of~\cite{Get},~\cite{Kap}.

-\subsection{Stratification of $\M_{0,n}$ with symmetry}
+\subsection{Stratification of $\M_{0,n}$ with $\theta$-symmetry}